TheSkyler-Dev/Fern-lang/CONTRIBUTING.md

 - Follow the style conventions of Rust, C++, and Swift where applicable.
 - Ensure your code is well-documented and comments are clear and concise.
 - Write tests for new features or bug fixes to ensure code quality.
+- Follow ANTLR-specific conventions for grammar files (e.g., naming rules in lowercase for lexer rules and PascalCase for parser rules).
+- Ensure your grammar rules are modular and reusable wherever possible.

 ## License